ElektraInitiative/libelektra/doc/todo/ROADMAP.md

-# 0.8.19
+# 0.8.20

+## leftovers

 import/editor validate strategy

-improvements in tutorials!
+further improvements in tutorials!

-add traceability
+add more traceability

-use shell recorder for README.md
+use shell recorder for further README.md
-	make examples more consistent

-# 0.8.20

 ## tests